Quantitative Hardy--Littlewood maximal inequalities and Wiener--Stein theorem on p.c.f. fractals

+Following \cite{Kig}, we say that $K$ is a \emph{post-critically finite (p.c.f. for short)} self-similar set if $\mathcal{P}=\cup_{n=1}^\infty \sigma^n(\mathcal{C})$ is a finite set, where $\sigma$ is the shift operator on $\Sigma_\infty$ such that $\sigma(i_1,i_2,\ldots,i_k,\ldots)=(i_2,\ldots,i_k,\ldots)$.
+Clearly, if a self-similar set satisfies the SSC, then $\mathcal{C}_K=\emptyset$ and hence it is a p.c.f. self-similar set.
+Any non-degenerate closed interval (i.e., not a singleton), the Sierpinski gasket and Vicsek set are p.c.f. self-similar sets.
+Moreover, the nested fractals defined by Lindstr{\o}m \cite{Lin} are p.c.f. self-similar sets.

-We point out that the self-similar sets $K$ under consideration includes many well-known fractals.
+We point out that the p.c.f. self-similar sets $K$ under consideration include many well-known fractals.
 Thus, the main results in this paper can be applied to these fractals.
 Here we give several examples.

-\begin{example}[Symmetric Cantor set] Let $S_1, S_2:\ \R\to \R$ be given by
+\begin{Example}[Symmetric Cantor set] Let $S_1, S_2:\ \R\to \R$ be given by